motyadevcreate/opensearch/README.md

-# opensearch
+# OpenSearch
-Best GUI Internet Search Utility
+Best GUI Open-Source Internet Search Utility

+Code works in visual studio and .NET with C# !

+by MotyaDev